gabrielcancel/google-data-analyst-case-study/README.md

 df.to_csv("cs1_df.csv")
 ```

-> Analyze
+## Analyze
->

-During the analysis phase, we need to process or clean up the data.
+During the analysis phase, we need to process and clean up the data.

-We will use Rsudio on our dataset to be able to view the data.
+We will use RSudio on our dataset to be able to view the data.

 ### First we have to load some packages